Building from Brand to Product

 Strategy

-The strategy was simple: take something deeply familiar and translate it into a luxury object with restraint and taste—so it feels intentional, not gimmicky.
+The strategy was simple: take something deeply familiar and translate it into a luxury object with restraint and taste so it feels intentional, not gimmicky.
 Not a costume, not a souvenir, and not “streetwear culture” dressed up as luxury.
 A real bag you’d want even if you removed the reference entirely, because the design holds up on its own.
-The Dominican layer just makes it more specific and more memorable, without turning the brand into a loud statement.
+The Dominican layer just makes it more specific and more memorable without turning the brand into a loud statement.

 In parallel, we tightened the brand world so the storytelling matched the product.
-“Under the Same Sun” was an early turning point—it’s where we stopped trying to make “nice fashion images” and started building a world with a clear point of view.
-We shot in Santo Domingo at Hotel Hodelpa Nicolás de Ovando and used the lifestyle and setting as part of the language—Latin, elevated, specific, and calm.
+“Under the Same Sun” was an early turning point.
+It marked the moment we stopped trying to make nice fashion images and started building a world with a clear point of view.
+We shot in Santo Domingo at Hotel Hodelpa Nicolás de Ovando and used the setting and lifestyle as part of the language: Latin, elevated, specific, and calm.
+And we didn’t just rely on instinct.
+We brought in a market consultant to pressure test the audience and make sure the positioning was real and reachable, so the brand was built not only on taste, but also on focus and actual demand.